Government urged to make US dollars available at fixed rate to oil importers

 “The major challenge now is the stability of the cedi,” he said.

-The Chamber of Petroleum Consumers Ghana (COPEC) also noted that the cedi has seen a sharp depreciation against the dollar by 9.71% from GHS6.8360 to GHS7.500 to a dollar, a situation that affects the prices of fuel.
+The Chamber of Petroleum Consumers Ghana (COPEC) also noted that the cedi has seen a sharp depreciation against the dollar by 9.71% from GH¢6.8360 to GH¢7.500 to a dollar, a situation that affects the prices of fuel.

-COPEC has said the ex-pump prices of LPG will also increase by 23% from GHS 9.8 per kg in this current window to GH¢12.04 per kg in the next window beginning March 16, 2022.
+COPEC has said the ex-pump prices of LPG will also increase by 23% from GH¢9.8 per kg in this current window to GH¢12.04 per kg in the next window beginning March 16, 2022.

 Meanwhile, the Director of Research at the Institute of Economic Affairs (IEA), Dr John Kwakye has given the Ministry of Finance and the Bank of Ghana (BoG) a number of suggestions to enable them deal with the challenges facing the local currency, the Cedi.